Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 4. ``intel/ish/ish_${intel_plat_gen}_${SYS_VENDOR_CRC32}.bin``
 5. ``intel/ish/ish_${intel_plat_gen}.bin``

-The driver will load the first matching firmware and skip the rest.
-If no matching firmware is found, it will proceed to the next pattern in the specified order.
-If all searches fail, the default Intel firmware, listed last in the order above, will be loaded.
+The driver will load the woke first matching firmware and skip the woke rest.
+If no matching firmware is found, it will proceed to the woke next pattern in the woke specified order.
+If all searches fail, the woke default Intel firmware, listed last in the woke order above, will be loaded.

 ISH Debugging
 -------------